Norbyte/ositools/APIDocs.md

 ```

 **Notes:**
- - The call might not enumerate all statuses correctly (i.e. miss some statuses or iterate over them multiple times) if statuses are added or removed during the `NRD_StatusIteratorEvent` event.
+ - The call might not enumerate all statuses correctly (i.e. miss some statuses or iterate over them multiple times) if statuses are added or removed during the `NRD_StatusIteratorEvent` event
- - Although the returned `_StatusHandle` is currently the index of the status, it should be treated as an opaque value.
-The index-like behavior is an implementation detail and should not be relied on.
+ - The `_StatusHandle` is a persistent, unique value (like UUIDs) identifying the status instance.
+Unlike status names, it can be used to differentiate between two instances of the same status.

 ### StatusGetHandle
 `query NRD_StatusGetHandle([in](GUIDSTRING)_Character, [in](STRING)_StatusId, [out](INTEGER64)_StatusHandle)`

 Returns the handle of the first status with the specified `_StatusId`.
 If no such status exists, the query fails.

+The `_StatusHandle` is a persistent, unique value (like UUIDs) identifying the status instance.

 Example usage:
 ```c